Safeguarding

-At Saints Peter and Paul Catholic Primary School, we adopt a child centred and coordinated approach to safeguarding as outlined in Keeping Children Safe in Education 2021.
+At Saints Peter and Paul Catholic Primary School, we adopt a child centred and coordinated approach to safeguarding as outlined in Keeping Children Safe in Education 2025 and our school policy.

 • protecting children from maltreatment;